alex-james-vukovity/react-file-structure/README.md

-# React File Structure Best Practices
+# Opinionated File Structure For React Apps

 <br/><br/>

-# Welcome!
-2 Things You Ought To Know First
+## Two Things You Ought To Know First

 **1. Opinionated -** The point of this guide is not to have to debate file structures with your team.
-See Prettier

 **2. Focus -** This guide does not focus on file structure best practices for React component libraries, although most of the practices mentioned here are applicable.
 Instead, it focuses on api-facing React apps that deal with data fetching, authentication, client and server states, etc